npkanaka/npkanaka.github.io/_pages/about.md

 News
 ------
+**January 2025**: 🎓 Graduated with Master's in Computer Science, with a thesis in NLP.

-**December 2024**: ⭐ Defended ~ Master's thesis titled "Comparative Investigation of Grokking in Transformers and Beyond: A Study on Reasoning", exploring how dataset design and model architecture influence reasoning and generalization in Large Language Models - [info](/files/llms-reasoning.md) _(under review)_
+**December 2024**: ⭐ Defended ~ Master's thesis titled "Comparative Investigation of Grokking in Transformers and Beyond: A Study on Reasoning", exploring how dataset design and model architecture influence reasoning and generalization in Large Language Models - [info](https://github.com/npkanaka/npkanaka.github.io/blob/master/files/llms-reasoning.md), [slides](https://npkanaka.github.io/files/thesis.pdf) _(under review)_

 **August 2024**: _Presented_ ~ Implicit reasoning in transformers depends on data distribution and training structure, not model size or data volume .